 It is the goal of the 2nd Judicial Circuit to provide all users with a functional, accessible and interactive Web experience.

-If you use assistive technology (such as a Braille reader, a screen reader, TTY, etc.) and the format of any of our web site material interferes with your ability to access the information, please email the Susan Wilson, ADA Coordinator to be provided with further assistance.
+If you use assistive technology (such as a Braille reader, a screen reader, TTY, etc.) and the format of any of our web site material interferes with your ability to access the information, please email the ADA Coordinator to be provided with further assistance.

 To enable us to respond in a manner most helpful to you, please indicate your disability type, the preferred format for return correspondence, the web address of the requested material and your contact information.